This function includes scenarios in the sdm_area

 add_scenarios(sa, scen = NULL, scenarios_names = NULL, pred_as_scen = TRUE,

-variables_selected = NULL, stationary = NULL)
+variables_selected = NULL, stationary = NULL, crop_area = NULL)

 set_scenarios_names(i, scenarios_names = NULL)